On a finite-volume approximation of a diffusion-convection equation with a multiplicative stochastic force: Introduction

 The main difficulty of the present study is to choose suitable tools of the finite-volume framework compatible with the stochastic one and the restrictions brought by the multiplicative noise.
 Particularly, we will see that the main challenge will be the identification of weak limits coming from the discretization of the non-linear terms $g(u)$ and $\beta(u)$. \\

-The paper is organized as follows.
+Our contribution is organized as follows.
 Section \ref{sectiontwo} is devoted to the introduction of the finite-volume framework: definition of the finite-volume mesh employed for the discretization of $\Lambda$, associated notations, definition of discrete norms and construction of the right and left finite-volume approximations denoted respectively by $(u^r_{h,N})_{h,N}$ and $(u^l_{h,N})_{h,N}$.
-In Section \ref{estimates}, we will derive stability estimates in suitable functional spaces satisfied by the sequences $(u^r_{h,N})_{h,N}$, $(u^l_{h,N})_{h,N}$ , $(g(u^l_{h,N}))_{h,N}$ and $(\beta(u^r_{h,N}))_{h,N}$.
-These estimates will allow us in Section \ref{ConvFVscheme} to extract weakly converging subsequences.
-The remaining of the paper will be devoted to the passage to the limit in the numerical scheme: firstly we will prove the existence of an It\^o stochastic process $u$, the weak limit (up to subsequences) of $(u^r_{h,N})_{h,N}$ and $(u^l_{h,N})_{h,N}$.
-Secondly, by taking advantage of the use of exponential weighted in time norm (which is a known method for the time-discretization of Stochastic PDE) and adapting it to our TPFA scheme, we will prove that this convergence finally holds strongly.
-Thirdly, using this last information, we will be able to identify weak limits coming from the non-linear terms $(g(u^l_{h,N}))_{h,N}$ and $(\beta(u^r_{h,N}))_{h,N}$.
-Fourthly, we will conclude that $u$ is the unique variational solution of \eqref{equation} in the sense of Definition \ref{solution} and fifthly that subsequences are not needed anymore.
+In Section \ref{estimates}, we will derive stability estimates in suitable functional spaces satisfied by the sequences $(u^r_{h,N})_{h,N}$, $(u^l_{h,N})_{h,N}$, $(g(u^l_{h,N}))_{h,N}$ and $(\beta(u^r_{h,N}))_{h,N}$.
+These estimates will allow us in Section \ref{ConvFVscheme} to extract weakly converging subsequences towards elements of $L^2_{\mathcal{P}_T}\big(\Omega\times(0,T);L^2(\Lambda)\big)$, denoted by $u$, $g_u$ and $\beta_u$.
+The remaining part will be devoted to the passage to the limit in the numerical scheme and to the identification of $g_u$ and $\beta_u$ as $g(u)$ and $\beta(u)$, respectively.
+This will be achieved through the following five steps, which combine in an original way techniques commonly used for the time discretization of stochastic PDEs on one hand, and space approximation of deterministic PDEs on the other hand. \begin{description} \item[Step 1:] Proving that the joint weak limit $u$ of $(u^r_{h,N})_{h,N}$ and $(u^l_{h,N})_{h,N}$ is an $L^2(\Lambda)$-valued It\^o stochastic process of the form

+\item[Step 2:] Deriving thanks to It\^o's formula a stochastic energy equality satisfied by the weak limit $u$, by employing in particular an exponential weighted in time norm with a parameter $c>0$. \item[Step 3:] This provides in particular a crucial inequality between the $L^2(\Lambda)$-norm of $\nabla u$ and the discrete $H^1(\Lambda)$-seminorm of the sequence $(u^r_{h,N})_{h,N}$. \item[Step 4:] Obtaining a discrete stochastic energy inequality (using again an exponential weighted in time norm with a parameter $c>0$) satisfied by the quadruple as a discrete counterpart to Step 2. \item[Step 5:] Combining the continuous and discrete energy estimates obtained in Step 2 and Step 4 with the key result derived in Step 3 and making a clever choice of the weight parameter $c>0$ will allow us to do the identifications $g_u=g(u)$ and $\beta_u=\beta(u)$, and therefore to complete the proof of Theorem \ref{mainresult}. \end{description}